kitschpatrol/yanki/readme.md

 _Note: While you can encloze images, math equations, and other inline-styled syntax, clozing over multiple lines or block elements is not currently supported._

+_Note: If you delete one of several clozes from an existing note, previous cards associated with the now-missing cloze will linger in Anki's database.
+While studying, you may see the message "No cloze found on card.
+Please either add a cloze deletion, or use the Empty Cards tool."
+In these cases, you must run the "Tools → Empty Cards..." command from Anki desktop application menu bar._

+_**Warning: Risk of progress loss**_
+_If you delete one of several implicitly numbered clozes (e.g. `~~hidden~~`) from a note, then study progress will "move" from one cloze to another.
+For example, if you have three clozes in a note, but then delete the second cloze and sync to Anki, then what was previously the "third" cloze becomes the new "second" cloze, inheriting study progress associated with the now-deleted second cloze.
+If you plan on editing your cloze notes heavily after the fact, consider using explicit numbering syntax (e.g. `~~1 hidden~~`) instead._

 ## Getting started

 ### Dependencies